ChameleonCloud/docs/source/getting-started/index.rst

 - Use Chameleon's `Hardware Discovery Catalog`_ and the :ref:`Host Calendars
   <the-lease-calendars>` to search for available hardware that meets your
   research needs.
-- Reserve Chameleon resources with using leases.
+- Reserve Chameleon resources using leases.
 - Configure, launch, and connect to an instance running on a bare metal server.

 Let's get started!

 .. note::
-   If you already have a Chameleon account and project, you can skip to :ref:`this section below <start-using-chameleon>`.
+   If you already have a Chameleon account and project, you can skip the pre-reqs to :ref:`this section below <start-using-chameleon>`.

 .. contents:: :local: